Anastasiya006/Jagame/README.md

    Download and install Java 8 or higher from the [official Java website](https://www.oracle.com/java/technologies/downloads/)

-2. **Download Graphics Package**
+2. **Download the Graphics Library**

-   Open a terminal/command prompt and run the following command to download the graphics package:
+   Open a terminal/command prompt and run the following command to download the graphics library:
    ```bash
    git clone --no-checkout https://github.com/Anastasiya006/Jagame.git
    cd Jagame